 Further hours in reading homework, asana classes, focused asana apprenticeship and workshops with experienced teachers.
 Total actual hours may exceed 200 hrs.
 Our goal is to provide complete training for those who are moving into a career teaching yoga or a solid yoga foundation steeped in the rich philosophy and history of yoga.
 Life time mentoring is available for all graduates of our program.

-$1200for Current Teachers (already completed 200 hr with documented certification) plus pay for assigned asana classes as this reduced tuition does not cover additional classes you will receive student rate $12 per class or monthly membership at $99/month.
+$1200for Current Teachers (already completed 200 hr with documented certification) plus pay for assigned asana classes as this reduced tuition does not cover additional classes you will receive student rate $12 per class or purchase a monthly membership at $105/month.

 During the program workshops that are not part of YTT are not included in tuition, but you will receive member discount on these.

 Application deposit $500 (will apply to tuition if accepted into program) Check must be paid with your application but will not be deposited until acceptance.